 - Avoid coffee from big chain coffee shops if possible.
 These coffees are generally NOT organic, and full of pesticides and herbicides.
 Purchasing organic coffee grown at high altitudes means that it contains the highest levels of antioxidants.
 Many smaller coffee shops contain organic coffee more frequently.
 Or just buy your own organic beans and make it at home so you know it’s organic and free of pesticides and fungicides.

 - Boost the antioxidant power by adding cinnamon, which also helps control blood sugar and has many other benefits.
 Organic cocoa powder is another delicious and healthy addition to your morning coffee.
 Cocoa is high in magnesium, antioxidants, and helps lower blood pressure.

-Bottom line is that coffee consumption was associated with a lower risk of death, overall.
-Given all the above scientific studies on coffee and health, don’t you find the recent California ruling for a warning label on coffee a bit ridiculous?
+The bottom line is that coffee consumption was associated with a lower risk of death, overall.
+Given all the above scientific studies on coffee and health, don’t you find the California ruling for a warning label on coffee a bit ridiculous?
 I do.

 I can only conclude that this particular judge just does not like coffee.
 If you are concerned about the (dubious) connection between acrylamides and cancer, avoid french fries, potato and corn chips, cereals, bread, cookies and crackers.
 They contain much higher levels of acrylamides.
 Those processed grain-based foods have already been shown to be detrimental to your health, and arylamide is just one more reason to avoid those foods.

 Enjoy sipping your organic coffee and worry not!
 Here’s to your health and wellbeing!